G4S plc: Notification of Major Shareholding

 NOTIFICATION OF MAJOR SHAREHOLDING

-The company was notified on 1 June 2020 by BlackRock, Inc, that, following a disposal of voting rights on 29 May 2020, it now holds less than 5% of the company’s total voting rights.
+The company was notified on 2 June 2020 by Invesco Limited, that, following a disposal of voting rights on 1 June 2020, it now holds less than 5% of the company’s total voting rights.

 Celine Barroche